krestfield/docs/certdog/certdog_ha_config.md

 db.revokeRolesFromUser("certmanadmin", [{ role: "clusterAdmin", db: "admin" }]);
 ```

-There may be errors seen in the output at this time that can be ignored until we configure the secondary nodes.
+There may be errors seen in the output (concerning connectivity to the other nodes) at this time that can be ignored until we configure the secondary nodes.

 For an example of output see Appendix A - Primary DB Output below.